Fatal Car Accidents in San Diego: What Families Must Know

 1. Determining Liability

-Liability in fatal car accidents depends on identifying who was at fault.
-Responsible parties may include:
+Determining fault in a San Diego car accident depends on identifying who was responsible for the crash.
+Liable parties may include:

 • Negligent drivers: Those whose actions or inactions caused the accident.